 Otherwise, you need to stick with VMware workstation.

 In my case, I like VMware workstation pro over hyper-v because of the features that it supports and I also paid for the licence.
-You can get a VMware licence here.
+So that is one of teh reason I stayed with VMware workstation pro, in case if you require VMware license, You can get them here.

 Since I am sticking with the VMware workstation, let’s go ahead and disable the hyper-v on windows 11.